Are there beaches in Gzira?

-From here, you just continue straight until the far end of the island.
-It takes around 15 minutes to get there.
+From Gzira waterfront you first need to cross the little bridge next to the petrol station.
+Welcome to Manoel Island!
+Now simply continue straight along the road until you reach the far end of the island.
+It takes around 15 minutes to walk.

-Stone Beach is a mix of rocks and flat concrete platforms.
-In summer, there is a good amount of people swimming and sunbathing here, while in spring and autumn, it’s more local and on some days you may be on your own.
+It is a mix of rocky coast and flat concrete platforms.
+In summer, there is a good amount of people swimming and sunbathing here.
+In spring and autumn, it’s more local and on some days you may be on your own.

 We once went swimming here in early November — the water was cold but crystal clear.
 In summer that isn’t always guaranteed.